 Developers would love to explore Azure Cognitive Services to discover different AI capabilities (such as computer vision or text extraction) and add to the apps using APIs.
 One can also explore the Azure Bot Service, which allows you to intuitively build any bot, from a Q&A bot to your own branded virtual assistant.

 Businesses can look out for Google Cloud ML Engine for innovative ML products and services, which is Google’s AI platform.
 The platform helps companies to create and deploy machine learning projects.

-Developers can take out time to explore AutoML, which can train custom machine learning models for text analysis, image classification, translation, and more.
+Developers can take out time to explore AutoML, which can train custom machine-learning models for text analysis, image classification, translation, and more.
 It allows easy visualization of the datasets to see how your model works using a “what-if tool” and metrics to assess performance.

 An exciting advantage of using this platform is that one can easily integrate models with all the Google Cloud ecosystems.

 Ultimately, AI as a Service can optimize your business processes and boost customer experiences.
-Plus, your business has a higher chance of delivering meaningful impact with AIaaS.
+Plus, your business has a higher chance of delivering a meaningful impact with AIaaS.

 If you haven't thought of accelerating digital adoption, the metrics post-pandemic are just right to implement digital and AI solutions.
 Is your business ready for the outcomes AIaaS can deliver?
 Think and act.

 The industry is in awe of AIaaS, and if you want to make the most of the solutions, you must have a successful implementation.
 Artificial Intelligence as a Service will be bigger than you think, and you can partner with us for a seamless performance.